cypress-io/cypress-documentation/source/api/commands/visit.md

 Cypress will automatically apply the right authorization headers if you're attempting to visit an application that requires {% url 'Basic Authentication' https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication %}.

-Simply provide the `username` and `password` in the `auth` object.
+Provide the `username` and `password` in the `auth` object.
 Then all subsequent requests matching the origin you're testing will have these attached at the network level.

 ```javascript
 cy.visit('https://www.acme.com/', {